sreehariskumar/ansible-dynamic-inventory-website-scaling/README.md

 - **apache-restart**: This handler restarts the Apache web server service after the website files have been copied to the document root.
 - **apache-reload**: This handler reloads the Apache web server configuration after the website configuration files have been created or updated.
 - **up-delay**: This handler waits for the specified amount of time before restarting the web server service to allow the new instances to come up and start serving traffic.

+### Result
+You could see the contents of the website by accessing the end-point of the load balancer you’ve created.
+You can also point the end-point to a DNS name and access the domain name instead.

+### Conclusion
+Overall, this article has demonstrated how Ansible and AWS can be used together to automate the deployment process, reducing the time and effort required to deploy and manage web applications.
+By using Ansible to automate the deployment process, developers can focus on writing code and building new features, while Ansible handles the deployment and configuration of the application on the infrastructure.